-These results are displayed in Figure 2.
+These results are displayed in Fig. 2.
 Each point estimate and confidence interval corresponds to a placebo reform lagged by the number of periods indicated on the x-axis.
 In general, the large majority of placebo tests indicate results which are not statistically distinguishable from zero.
-At times certain lags result in estimates which are significant at 95%, however these generally occur with large time lags, when more observations are lost given lags in the placebo variable, and hence estimates are somewhat noisy.
+At times certain lags result in estimates which are significant at 95%; however, these generally occur with large time lags, when more observations are lost given lags in the placebo variable, and hence estimates are somewhat noisy.
 Across multiple placebo tests we reject 9 of 160 hypotheses at the 95% level, which is a rate of 0.056, quite close to the 0.05 expected rate of rejection.
-Additionally, in Appendix Figure A7 we present event study specifications, where average ChCC coverage in each municipality in the post-implementation period is interacted with full trimesterly lags and leads to the moment of program implementation.
-Fundamentally, we observe no significant difference in outcomes between municipalities with varying levels of ChCC usage before reform rollout, and observe that these differences emerge over time following rollout, particularly for birth weight, gestational length, prematurity, and rates of fetal deaths.
-An additional test of the model's assumptions is provided in Appendix Table A2.
-In this Table we augment equation 1 to include the binary measure of availability of ChCC (as well as ChCC intensity), and observe that, once conditioning on the fact that rollout increases the availability of ChCC, the precise moment that the program becomes available (as measured by the implementation dummy) is not systematically related to health outcomes.
+Additionally, in Appendix 1 Fig. 11 we present event study specifications, where average ChCC coverage in each municipality in the post-implementation period is interacted with full trimesterly lags and leads to the moment of program implementation.
+Fundamentally, we observe no significant difference in outcomes between municipalities with varying levels of ChCC usage before reform rollout, and observe that these differences emerge over time following rollout, particularly for birth weight, gestational

+Fig. 2 Placebo tests.
+Each point estimate and resulting confidence interval display the impact of a placebo test where the share of Chile Crece Contigo enrollees is lagged $j \in \{1, \ldots, 40\}$ months, where j is displayed on the horizontal axis.
+Each placebo test is estimated following the principal specification displayed in Table 3.
+Additional notes relating to each model can be found in Table 3 length, prematurity, and rates of fetal deaths.
+An additional test of the model's assumptions is provided in Appendix 1 Table 11.
+In this table we augment Eq.
+1 to include the binary measure of availability of ChCC (as well as ChCC intensity), and observe that, once conditioning on the fact that rollout increases the availability of ChCC, the precise moment that the program becomes available (as measured by the implementation dummy) is not systematically related to health outcomes.